shrikant131/FeatureEngineering/feature_engineering_steps.md

 1. Created a histogram to visualize the distribution of purchase prices.
 2. Created a boxplot to visualize the purchase prices by house type.
 3. Created a scatter plot to visualize the relationship between sqm and purchase price.
+4. Created visualizations for the distribution of categorical features.
-4. Provided explanations for visualizations to understand the distribution and relationships of different attributes.
+5. Provided explanations for visualizations to understand the distribution and relationships of different attributes.

 ## Handling Outliers

 1. Calculated z-scores for numeric columns.
 2. Identified outliers based on z-scores.
 3. Removed outliers from the dataset.
+4. Applied IQR method for handling outliers.
+5. Applied robust scaling for handling outliers.
-4. Provided explanations for using the z-score approach to handle outliers.
+6. Provided explanations for using the z-score approach, IQR method, and robust scaling to handle outliers.

+## Validation Scores and Cross-Validation

+1. Included validation scores for models used.
+2. Performed cross-validation for models used.
+3. Provided explanations for validation scores and cross-validation to ensure the robustness of the models.

 ## Techniques Used in Feature Engineering